Everything you need to know about meditation, what we do, and how it works! If you have any other questions, please don’t hesitate to contact us.

-Q. What if I hear noise outside the mobile studio?
+Q. What if I hear noise during my meditation?

-Roaring engines, sirens, and loud-talkers walking by provide excellent opportunities to train mindfully.
+People walking past the room you’re meditating in, your dog barking, creeks in your apartment, etc. are all excellent opportunities to train mindfully.
 Each “acknowledge that sound and return to my breath” moment is like a bicep curl for your brain, strengthening your ability to simply observe your world thoughtfully with less stress and reaction.

 Q. What if I don’t want to “om”?

 There is no chanting, or sound making of any kind required.

 Q. Won’t this put me to sleep?